Slovenia police use water cannons at anti-COVID pass protest

 Associated Press

-LJUBLJANA, Slovenia (AP) — Police fired tear gas and water cannons in Slovenia’s capital on Wednesday at thousands of protesters who oppose tough anti-coronavirus measures in the small European Union nation.
+LJUBLJANA, Slovenia (AP) — Police fired tear gas and water cannons in Slovenia’s capital at thousands of protesters who oppose tough anti-coronavirus measures in the small European nation.

-The protesters responded by throwing bottles and other objects at the riot police.

-The protest, organized mostly by groups against the use of COVID-19 vaccine passes, took place as Slovenia suspended the use of the Johnson & Johnson shot on Wednesday while it investigates the death of a 20-year-old woman who had received one.
+The protest, which was organized mostly by groups who are against COVID-19 vaccine passes, took place as Slovenia suspended the use of the Johnson & Johnson shot on Wednesday while it investigates the death of a 20-year-old woman who had received one.

-The suspension of the J&J vaccine will be in place until experts determine whether there was a link between the woman’s death from a stroke this week and the vaccine shot she received two weeks earlier, Health Minister Janez Poklukar said.
+The suspension will be in place until experts determine whether there was a link between the woman’s death from a stroke this week and the vaccine shot she received two weeks earlier, Health Minister Janez Poklukar said.

-The one-dose J&J vaccine became more popular after Slovenian authorities introduced new requirements for the use of COVID-19 passes, including for going to work in all state-run firms.
-People must show that they are either fully vaccinated or that they have taken an expensive PCR test.
+The one-dose J&J vaccine became more popular after Slovenian authorities introduced new requirements for COVID-19 passes, including for going to work in all state-run firms.
+People must show that they are fully vaccinated or that they have taken an expensive PCR test.

 The woman who died was the second recipient of the Johnson & Johnson vaccine in Slovenia to have experienced a serious health condition that wasn’t COVID-19, the official STA news agency reported.
 About 120,000 people in Slovenia have received the vaccine.

-Earlier at the protest, participants observed a moment of silence for the young woman.
+Earlier at the protest in the capital, participants observed a moment of silence for the young woman, saying she wanted to “buy her freedom” by getting vaccinated.

 The protesters carried banners reading “Stop Corona Fascism” and demanded equal rights for both those who are vaccinated and those who are not.

+Riot police were deployed at Wednesday’s protest following clashes at a previous gathering.
+A helicopter flew above as crowds also marched through the city, blocking traffic along the way.

-Like much of Central and Eastern Europe, Slovenia in recent weeks has seen a rise in new coronavirus infections.
-The country of 2 million people has fully vaccinated nearly 48% of its population, a smaller share than in many other EU nations.
+Like much of Central and Eastern Europe, Slovenia in recent weeks has seen a rise in infections.
+The country of around 2 million people has fully vaccinated nearly 48% of the population, a smaller share than in many other European Union member nations.

-Slovenia has recommended Johnson & Johnson vaccines for all people over 18, while some countries have limited its use to older people.
+Slovenia has recommended Johnson & Johnson vaccines for all people over age 18, while some countries who have limited its use to older people.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.